Factory Reset

 - On Next Boot: The

-flag itself is then cleared to prevent repeated resets.
+factory_resetflag itself is then cleared to prevent repeated resets.

 2. MQTT Command